mtdowner/odin/assignments/git-basics/assignment.md

     ![Creating a new directory](https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/03.png)

-6.  <span id="github-to-local"></span>Now it's time to clone your repository from GitHub onto your computer with `git clone` followed by the URL you copied in the last step.
+6. Now it's time to clone your repository from GitHub onto your computer with `git clone` followed by the URL you copied in the last step.
 The full command should look similar to `git clone git@github.com:USER-NAME/REPOSITORY-NAME.git`.
 If your URL looks like `https://github.com/USER-NAME/REPOSITORY-NAME.git`, you have selected the HTTPS option, not the required SSH option.

     ![Clone the repo using CLI](https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/04.png)

-7.  <span id="origin-push"></span>That's it!
+7. That's it!
 You have successfully connected the repository you created on GitHub to your local machine.
 To test this, you can `cd` into the new **git_test** folder that was downloaded and then enter `git remote -v` on your command line.
-This will display the URL of the repository you created on GitHub, which is the remote for your local copy. <span id="default-remote"></span>You may have also noticed the word **origin** at the start of the `git remote -v` output, which is the name of your remote connection.
+This will display the URL of the repository you created on GitHub, which is the remote for your local copy.
+You may have also noticed the word **origin** at the start of the `git remote -v` output, which is the name of your remote connection.
 The name "origin" is both the default and the convention for the remote repository.
 But it could have just as easily been named "party-parrot" or "dancing-banana".
 (Don't worry about the details of origin for now; it will come up again near the end of this tutorial.)

     ![Check repo remotes using CLI](https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/05.png)

-#### Use the Git workflow
+## Use the Git workflow

 1. Create a new file in the `git_test` folder called "hello_world.txt" with the command `touch hello_world.txt`.

     ![Create hello_world.txt using CLI](https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/06.png)

-2.  <span id="git-status"></span>Type `git status` in your terminal.
+2. Type `git status` in your terminal.
 In the output, notice that your hello_world.txt file is shown in red, which means that this file is not staged.

     ![Check status of repo using CLI](https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/07.png)

-3.  <span id="git-add"></span><span id="two-stages"></span>Type `git add hello_world.txt`.
+3. Type `git add hello_world.txt`.
 This command adds your hello_world.txt file to the staging area in Git.
 The staging area is part of the two-step process for making a commit in Git.
 Think of the staging area as a "waiting room" for your changes until you commit them.
 Now, type `git status` again.
 In the output, notice that your file is now shown in green, which means that this file is now in the staging area.

     ![Stage hello_world and check repo status again using CLI](https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/08.png)

-4.  <span id="git-commit"></span>Type `git commit -m "Add hello_world.txt"` and then type `git status` once more.
+4. Type `git commit -m "Add hello_world.txt"` and then type `git status` once more.
 The output should now say: "*nothing to commit, working tree clean*", indicating your changes have been committed.
 Don't worry if you get a message that says "*upstream is gone*".
 This is normal and only shows when your cloned repository currently has no branches.
 It will be resolved once you have followed the rest of the steps in this project.

     The message, "_Your branch is ahead of 'origin/main' by 1 commit_" just means that you now have newer snapshots than what is on your remote repository.
 You will be uploading your snapshots further down in this lesson.

     ![Commit hello_world and check repo status again using CLI](https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/09.png)

-5.  <span id="git-log"></span>Type `git log` and look at the output.
+5. Type `git log` and look at the output.
 You should see an entry for your "*Add hello_world.txt*" commit.
 You will also see details on the author who made the commit and the date and time of when the commit was made.
 If your terminal is stuck in a screen with (END) at the bottom, just press "q" to escape.
 You can configure settings for this later, but don't worry about it too much for now.

     ![Commit hello_world and check repo status again using CLI](https://cdn.statically.io/gh/TheOdinProject/curriculum/b54d14c5dcee1c6fac61aee02fca7e9ef7ba1510/foundations/git_basics/project_practicing_git_basics/imgs/10.png)